USEPA/CMAQ/DOCS/Developer_Guide/CMAQ_Dev_Guide.md

 Submitted bug fixes and science features will undergo a code review within EPA before being merged into the release repository.
 Depending on the size, scope, and importance of the feature, the CMAQ development team may or may not agree to support the feature through future releases.
-Decisions regarding ongoing support will be made on a case-by-case basis.
+Decisions regarding ongoing support will be made on a case-by-case basis with input from the developer who submits the feature.

 The following sections outline this code development and review process for CMAQ in greater detail.